Saikat-Upstart/Nutanix-Security-Baseline/README.md

 transfer_method = scp        # set transfer_method=scp in the ansible config file as the nutanix nodes have sftp turned off.

 # tags
-There are 5 tags in the playbook so you can run all or some of the settings, if you run ansible-playbook ntnx_sec.yml -t cvm, DODbanner, firewall, this will set the firewall and secsettings on a nutanix cluster that is running ESXi, if you have an ahv cluster you do not need any tags. cvm # Run CVM tasks ahv # Run ahv related tasks for the hypervisor syslog # syslog settings firewall # set firewall settings on cvms
-DODbanner # set DODBanner on cvms
+There are 5 tags in the playbook so you can run all or some of the settings, if you run ansible-playbook ntnx_sec.yml -t cvm, DODbanner, firewall, this will set the firewall and secsettings on a nutanix cluster that is running ESXi, if you have an ahv cluster you do not need any tags. cvm - Run CVM tasks ahv - Run ahv related tasks for the hypervisor syslog - syslog settings firewall - set and apply firewall settings on cvms DODbanner - set DODBanner on cvms

 # Invetory Located in the hosts folder
 This is where you will list the individual cvms for each node.
 I would suggest making the your cluster name the group name, for Example